 Relation to the Census

 The results from the decennial Census, the population count of the United States, leads to the reapportionment of congressional districts across the country.
 Because the Electoral College is aligned with Congressional representation, there is a direct, one-to-one relationship between congressional representation and electoral votes.
 Therefore, when reapportionment leads to losses and gains in Congressional representation across the states, it means these states lose or gain electoral votes as well.
-The map below, based on Census Bureau 2019 population estimates, illustrates the projected changes in electoral votes for 2024 and 2028.
+The map above illustrates the electoral votes for 2024 and 2028.
 For more, see The Policy Circle’s Decennial Census Deep Dive.

 Challenges and Areas for Reform